-Your most common questions about the payment security standard, answered.
+Your most common questions about the payment card industry data security standard, answered.

-What is PCI compliance?The Payment Card Industry Data Security Standard (PCI DSS) was established in 2006 by the major card brands (Visa, MasterCard, American Express, Discover Financial Services, JCB International).
+What is PCI compliance?The Payment Card Industry Data Security Standard (PCI DSS) was established in 2006 by the major card brands (i.e., Visa, MasterCard, American Express, Discover Financial Services, JCB International).

 All businesses that process, store, or transmit payment card data are required to implement the standard to prevent cardholder data theft.
 Your card-handling practices and processing environment determine which PCI DSS requirements apply to your business.

-What is PCI validation?The Payment Card Industry Security Standards Council mandates that all merchants comply with PCI standards.
-Annual validation (or proof) of that is mandated by some merchant processors and is a way of documenting your compliance.
+What is PCI validation?The Payment Card Industry Security Standards Council mandates that all merchants comply with the PCI standard.
+Annual validation (or proof) is mandated by some merchant processors and is a way of documenting your compliance.
 Validation requirements vary based upon annual payment card transactions and may require a self-assessment or independent onsite audit.

 Why haven't I heard of PCI compliance until now?PCI compliance was first mandated in 2006.
 The Payment Card Industry Security Standards Council, the card brands, and your merchant processor are doing their best to make sure all merchants are aware of the standards.

-Is PCI compliance a federal law?No, the government does not regulate PCI*; however, by signing the payment card contract confirming your desire to accept credit and debit cards at your business, you agreed to follow card brand rules.
+Is PCI compliance required by law?The government does not regulate PCI*; however, when you signed your payment card contract—and confirmed your desire to accept credit and debit cards at your business—you agreed to follow card brand rules.
 If you wish to safely accept Visa, MasterCard, JCB, American Express, and Discover, you must comply with PCI DSS.

 What happens if I don't become PCI compliant?If you are not PCI compliant, you are more vulnerable to data compromise, and may also be fined by your merchant processor and/or the card brands for not validating PCI compliance.

-What if I only process a few cards a year?
+I only process a few cards a year.
 Do I still need to be PCI compliant?Yes.
 Even if you only process one transaction per year, you must implement the PCI DSS in your processing environment.